brianshumate/vaultron/README.md

   open https://localhost:8200
 ```

-> **NOTE**: The `blazing_sword` script persists unseal keys and initial root authentication token to a file in the `vault` folder named like `./vault/vault_1500766014.tmp`.
+> **NOTE**: `blazing_sword` persists the unseal key and initial root token to a file in the `vault` folder named like `./flavors/"$TF_VAR_vault_flavor"/vault/vault_1500766014.tmp`.
 If this behavior makes you feel some type of way, you are welcome at any time to put Vaultron down and pick up another toy project instead.

 ### Quick Start (for Linux or macOS)